elixirschool/elixirschool/en/lessons/basics/collections.md

 [2, 3]
 ```

-**Note:** It uses [strict comparison](../basics/#comparison) to match the values.
+**Note:** List subtraction uses [strict comparison](../basics/#comparison) to match the values.

 ### Head / Tail

-When using lists it is common to work with a list's head and tail.
-The head is the list's first element while the tail is the remaining elements.
+When using lists, it is common to work with a list's head and tail.
+The head is the list's first element, while the tail is a list containing the remaining elements.
 Elixir provides two helpful functions, `hd` and `tl`, for working with these parts:

 ```elixir
 iex> hd [3.14, :pie, "Apple"]